Harvey, Illinois: Recent history

+Since the 1980s, crime, poverty, and urban decay have plagued Harvey, along with high property tax rates due to the disappearance of an industrial tax base.
 In the 2000s and 2010s, Mayor Eric Kellogg attempted to boost Harvey's economy, with little success.
 Kellogg offered developers millions of dollars in incentives to revive the long-vacant Dixie Square Mall, but trends in retail adversely affected malls around the country.
 The city granted a developer $10 million in incentives to redevelop the Chicago Park Hotel, but he abandoned the project before completion, leaving the building gutted.

 In February 2018, Harvey became the first city in Illinois to have its revenue garnished by the State in order to fund the city's pension liabilities.
 The city laid off employees in order to deal with the changes.